tasiameyer/Carbon_Emissions_Project/readme.md

 pip3 install --upgrade pandas openpyxl

 Another issue that I was facing was that the code was not running when using the run in vscode, if this occurs, ensure you are using the Python selector SHIFT + CMD + P to open the command drop list and select Python Selector.

+### Project Findings
+After analyzing the dataset, there were some notable findings which will be discussed below:
+The country with the lowest carbon emissions was Niue with an average of 0.00164 million tonnes of carbon per year.
+Niue is a small island nation in the South Pacific Ocean, with a population of roughly 1,500 people.
+Niue having the lowest carbon emissions makes sense due to the small population and limited industrial activity on the island.
+The country with the highest emissions is China, with an average of 2326 million tonnes of carbon per year.
+China ranks second in the world with the highest population, and with its large population, extensive manufacturing, and high energy demand all contribute to its high emission production.